 The design of the O'Hare station was intended to harmonize with the redeveloped airport Terminal 1, a new 50-gate two-concourse terminal for United Airlines also designed by Jahn and built between 1985 and 1987.
 In particular, the "L" station's undulating multi-colored illuminated glass block walls are echoed in the airport terminal's general use of curved glass forms and in particular in the underground tunnel connecting Concourses B and C, which features backlit rainbow-spectrum walls and is well-known and beloved by native Chicagoans for it's dynamic ceiling-mounted neon installation titled Sky's the Limit by artist Michael Hayden and playing a slow-tempo version of the song Rhapsody in Blue.

-Murphy/Jahn won two architectural awards for the station: the AIA National Honor Award in 1987 and the NEA Presidential Design Award in 1988.
+Murphy/Jahn won two architectural awards for the station: the American Institute of Architects (AIA) National Honor Award in 1987 and the NEA Presidential Design Award in 1988.

 Early Station Modifications